Y-artios/LLM_CASH_demo/README.md

 * Always provide `--base-url` and `--api-key` when running with an LLM model.
 * Baselines (`mean`, `logistic-classifier`) can run offline.
-* The `uv.lock` file ensures reproducible installations — commit it for consistency.

 ---